 Virtual Laboratories: Students may take at least one virtual laboratory any time before the commencement of the 8th Semester.

-Open Elective: A student of B.Tech.
-Electrical and Industrial Control may take Courses from the list of Open Electives offered by other Departments or MOOCs Courses of SWAYAM/MOOCs courses approved by the Board of Studies.
+Open Elective: A student may take Courses from the list of Open Electives offered by other Departments or MOOCs Courses of SWAYAM/MOOCs courses approved by the Board of Studies.

 MANDATORY COURSES (Non-Credit Courses)